 Emergency loans: What they are and how to get one

-• Emergency loans typically refer to unsecured personal loans that borrowers can access quickly once they’re approved.
+• Emergency loans generally refer to unsecured personal loans that borrowers can access quickly once they’re approved.

 • Alternatives to emergency loans include setting up a payment plan or applying for a no-interest or low-interest credit card.

-• To help deal with unexpected expenses in the future, you could set money aside in an emergency fund.
+• To help deal with unexpected expenses in the future, consider building an emergency fund.

 What is an emergency loan?

-There isn’t one specific type of emergency loan.
-Rather, it’s a term used to describe short-term loans that are typically used for emergency situations, sometimes making the funds available the next business day or even the same day.
+Emergency loans are short-term loans that are typically used for emergency situations, like medical bills, home improvements, car repairs and other financial emergencies.
+The funds could be available the next business day or even the same day.

-Personal loans, cash advances, title loans and payday loans might be in this category.
-But some may be riskier than others.
+Some emergency loans may be riskier and have higher interest rates than others.
 As with any loan, it’s important to understand the details, terms and conditions before borrowing.

 How do emergency loans work?